Yosemite Mountain Sugar Pine Railroad

-The Yosemite Mountain Sugar Pine Railroad (YMSPRR) is a historic narrow gauge railway with two operating steam locomotives located near Fish Camp, California, in the Sierra National Forest near the southern entrance to Yosemite National Park.
-Rudy Stauffer organized the YMSPRR in 1961, utilizing historic railroad track, rolling stock and locomotives to construct a tourist line along the historic route of the Madera Sugar Pine Lumber Company.
+The Yosemite Mountain Sugar Pine Railroad (YMSPRR) is a heritage narrow gauge railway near Fish Camp, California, in the Sierra National Forest near the southern entrance to Yosemite National Park.
+The railroad operates three steam locomotives.
+Rudy Stauffer founded the railroad in 1961 along part of the former route of the Madera Sugar Pine Lumber Company.

-Service began with the purchase of three-truck Shay locomotive No. 10 from the West Side Lumber Company railway of Tuolumne, California.
-Built in 1928, No. 10 is reputedly the largest narrow gauge Shay locomotive—and one of the last constructed.
-In 1986, the YMSPRR purchased Shay No. 15—also a former West Side Lumber Company locomotive—from the West Side & Cherry Valley Railroad tourist line in Tuolumne.
+Operations began with the acquisition of three-truck Shay locomotive No. 10 from the West Side Lumber Company railway in Tuolumne, California.
+Built in 1928, No. 10 has been described as the largest narrow-gauge Shay locomotive built and was among the last constructed.
+In 1986, the railroad acquired Shay No. 15, another former West Side Lumber Company locomotive, from the West Side and Cherry Valley Railroad in Tuolumne.
+In 2026, the railroad acquired No. 12, originally built for the Swayne Lumber Company and later operated by the West Side Lumber Company, from the Colorado Railroad Museum.

-The steam locomotives operate daily during the summer months, while the railroad's "Jenny" railcars, capable of carrying about a dozen passengers, typically handle operations during the off-season.
-Passengers can ride in either open-air or enclosed passenger cars.
+The steam locomotives operate during the summer season, while the railroad's "Jenny" railcars are typically used during the off-season.
+Passengers ride in either open-air or covered passenger cars.

+The railroad operates a 4 mi round-trip excursion along the former Madera Sugar Pine logging grade through the Sierra National Forest.
+The railroad also operates seasonal dinner trains and events at the Lewis Creek Amphitheater.
+The depot site includes the Thornberry Museum, located in a relocated 19th-century log cabin, and a narrow-gauge snowplow.